-Hamilton Township is pleased to announce we have upgraded our level of service during winter storm events this year.
+Hamilton Township is pleased to announce we have upgraded our level of service during winter storm events.
 Township Road Crews will be begin plowing when snow accumulates near two inches or at the discretion of the Road Supervisor when ice or sleet is present.
 Crews will now plow and then use salt and Beet Heat to treat the main roads, intersections and hills.
 Afterwards, side streets and rural routes will be plowed and treated with salt until all roadways have been serviced.

 If your street has not been plowed within 24 hours after the snow event has occurred, please use our firstname.lastname@example.org to let us know.
 This email line is monitored by Township Employees after normal business hours.
 You can help our road crews during snow events by parking cars in the driveway and off the street so the plows can make a wider sweep.
 Make sure when you plow your driveway you do not shovel the snow into the street as this can cause a hazardous condition on the roadway.

 The purpose of Hamilton Township’s Snow Removal Policy is to provide the safest possible roadway system and access routes for the motoring public, public transit, public schools, fire, police, emergency aid vehicles, the citizens of Hamilton Township and the surrounding communities.

 County roads are maintained by the Warren County Engineer’s Office and include: Zoar Road, Grandin Road, Foster-Maineville Road, Morrow-Cozaddale Road, Butterworth Road, Cozaddale Murdoch, Murdoch Goshen Road, Old 3C Highway.
 State roads are maintained by the Ohio Department of Transportation and include: US 22-3 and State Route 48.